cameroncros/PrivatePeriodTracker/README.md

   which will show completely randomised data.
   The randomised data can be interacted with as if it were real, and there is no way to tell the difference.
-- All data is encrypted with AES-CBC, with PKCS5 Padding.
+- All data is encrypted with AES-GCM, with 256bit keys.
 - Encryption keys are generated from the password using Argon2 (Signal Foundation library)
+- IV's and Salts are generated each time a file is saved.